 - Analytic reporting: What good is a website if you don’t know what it is doing for your business?
 You want your site to be reporting data 24/7 to allow you to best optimize it for your visitors.
 Smart website strategies are driven by data.
 Tools like Google Analytics, Google Search Console, and SEMRush are good options.

 - Performance optimization: Remember when we talked about the importance of software updates, load time, uptime, and removal of bugs and broken links?
 That’s where this all comes to play to ensure your pages load efficiently and both your visitors and the search bots have positive experiences when interacting with your site.

 - People: At the end of the day, you need someone responsible for administering all of this, communicating with the host support team, configuring software, and managing users.
 It’s a lot of work, but it is important.
-The health and functionality of your site depends on it.
+The health and functionality of your site depend on it.

-What about do it yourself maintenance?
+What about do-it-yourself maintenance?

 Think about your car again.
 We all know regular maintenance is important.
 From oil changes to brake pads, if you ignore it, you will eventually have a problem.
 And usually, the problem ends up costing you a lot more in time and money than if you had serviced the issue proactively.

 Website maintenance is the same.
 There is so much going on under the hood of your website that ongoing maintenance is necessary to keep it running smoothly.
-Many business owners, directors and managers are responsible for numerous other aspects of their business or organization.
-Website maintenance is an easy task to put on the back burner because on the surface, your website might appear to be working fine.
+Many business owners, directors, and managers are responsible for numerous other aspects of their business or organization.
+Website maintenance is an easy task to put on the back burner because, on the surface, your website might appear to be working fine.
 But by putting off regular site maintenance, you can easily end up spending more money on emergency maintenance.
 Downtime, crashes, or security issues can quickly drive away customers.
 However, with proper maintenance, all of these issues can generally be avoided.